abhinavnatarajan/snacks-file-browser.nvim/README.md

 * `edit`: Edit the selected file(s).
 * `set_cwd`: Set the cwd of neovim from the picker.
 * `confirm`: Confirm the selection and pass them into a callback (default `vim.cmd.edit`).
-    * If items are selected, pass the picker and the items into a user-supplied callback.
+    * If a single item is selected, pass the picker and the item into a user-supplied callback.
     * If there is no selection, no highlighted item, and no item matches the input:
         * If the input ends with a path separator, create a new directory and navigate into it.
         * Otherwise, pass the input into the callback (default `vim.cmd.edit`).